hlinh88/hlinh88/README.md

 - 🔭 I’m currently working on random projects
 - 🌱 I’m currently enrolled in Bachelor of Information Technology at RMIT University
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2022 Goals: Complete my Bachelor degree and land in a good company man :D
+- 🥅 2022 Goals: Complete my Bachelor degree and land in a good company ヅ
 - 📫 How to reach me: hlinh.jobs@gmail.com

 ## 🔥 Streak Stats